 Camel’s Back Park is an 11-acre city park in the North End of Boise within the Hyde Park Neighborhood.
 It’s a popular spot for locals and visitors alike.
 Camels Back provides scenic overlooks of Downtown Boise and is a fantastic place to watch fireworks.

-If Boise receives winter snowfall, the lower hill becomes one of its most popular sledding hills making it a great winter activity in Boise.
+With a little snow, the lower hill becomes one of Boise’s most popular sledding hills making it a great winter activity for the entire family.

 Camel’s Back Park has plenty of green space, including picnic areas, volleyball, tennis courts, a playground, and an outdoor gym area.